DawnBee/Alabel-GeoHazard-Maps/README.md

 ![Maps](images/Maps.PNG)

-Below was a sample image of when a certain marker is clicked
+Below was a sample image of when a certain marker is clicked.

 ![Marker Details](images/Marker%20View.png)